 Get your carry-on ready and the one for the rest of your family too:

-- Choose the right carry-on: To decide on the best size, first check the airline regulations, they vary from company to company so keep this in mind when you travel with two different carriers.
+- Please choose the right carry-on: To decide on the best size, first check the airline regulations; they vary from company to company, so keep this in mind when you travel with two different carriers.

 - Earplugs: Include earplugs or eye-mas if your trip to Greece is a long-haul one